tux-rampage/rampage-php/README.md

 This framework is based on ZendFramework 2.
 Its goal is to simplyfy the usage of ZF2 and offer some enhancments.

-For example this offers xml based module configs.
+## Key Features

+* Tight integration between Di and ServiceManager
+* XML based module configurations (XSD provided)
+* Support of XML based complex Layouts
+* Powerful resource locators for module resource files (i.e. js and css)
+* Advanced url locators/helpers
+* Auth framework (wip)
+* Cascading themes support

 ## License

-This framework is licensed under the terms of the GNU General Public License v3
-You can view the license terms in the LICENSE.md file or under [http://www.gnu.org/licenses/gpl-3.0-standalone.html](http://www.gnu.org/licenses/gpl-3.0-standalone.html)
+This framework is licensed under the terms of the GNU General Public License v3 You can view the license terms in the LICENSE.md file or under [http://www.gnu.org/licenses/gpl-3.0-standalone.html](http://www.gnu.org/licenses/gpl-3.0-standalone.html)

 ## Business Support